Nevexo/Wumpi/README.md

-# wumpi
-Wumpi Discord Bot
+# Wumpi Discord Bot
+This is my kinda pointless Discord bot!
+Info on how to use it is coming soon.